hmoragrega/pubsub/README.md

 }
 ```

-When the subscription succeeds it returns a channel that is feed with each new consuming operation
+When the subscription succeeds it returns a channel that is fed with each new consuming operation
 , which contains either a new received message or, an error.

 ```go